omegat-org/omegat/release/readme.txt

 ==============================================================================
   1. Information about OmegaT

-The most current info about OmegaT can be found at:
+The most current info about OmegaT can be found at
+(in English, Slovak, Dutch, Portugese):
       http://www.omegat.org/omegat/omegat.html

 More information can be found on the following pages:

-User support, at the Yahoo user group:
+User support, at the Yahoo user group (multilingual), where the archives are searchable without subscription:
      http://groups.yahoo.com/group/OmegaT/
-     Where the archives are searchable without subscription.
+     .

-Requests for Enhancements, at the SourceForge site:
+Requests for Enhancements (in English), at the SourceForge site:
      http://sourceforge.net/tracker/?group_id=68187&atid=520350

-Bug reports, at the SourceForge site:
+Bug reports (in English), at the SourceForge site:
      http://sourceforge.net/tracker/?group_id=68187&atid=520347

 ==============================================================================